 This laminated control map of Africa serves as an essential reference tool in the Montessori geography curriculum, displaying all African countries with clearly labeled names and political boundaries.
-The durable map includes surrounding water bodies and islands, enabling children to verify their work with puzzle maps and develop a comprehensive understanding of African geography.
+The durable map includes surrounding water bodies and islands, helping children verify their work with puzzle maps and develop a comprehensive understanding of African geography.

 “Education is a natural process spontaneously carried out by the human individual, and is acquired not by listening to words but by experiences upon the environment.”— Maria MontessoriEducation for a New World